jmcarlock/sdc-docker/README.md

 # rpi-raspbian-opencv - Docker image of OpenCV for Raspberry Pi. #
 This is a docker image of OpenCV compiled for the Raspberry Pi.
 It includes python bindings for both Python2 and Python3.
 This uses resin.io Raspberry Pi base images and compiles OpenCV 3.3.1+ for python2 and python3.
 Installation is based upon instructions at http://www.pyimagesearch.com.

-## How to get ##
+## How to Install / Use ##
 Please see my [docker hub repo](https://hub.docker.com/r/sgtwilko/rpi-raspbian-opencv/) for instructions on installing and using this image.

 ## Building ##
 You probably don't want to do this.
 It's a right pain in the arse.

 You will need a minimum of a 16GB SDCard, 32GB recommended and more than 7GB of free space.

 Assuming you already have docker working on your system you will then need to increase the swap size on the RPi.
 To do this you will need to edit `/etc/dphys-swapfile`.

 Comment out the line: